rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

 #### Loading the environment variables

-To apply these environment variables to your current shell, run:
+To apply these environment variables to your current shell, run the following
+command:

     source ~/.bash_profile

 ### Testing the client

 Now we'll run a quick query to make sure the nova client is ready to go.
-To see if you can talk to the API server, run:
+To see if you can talk to the API server, run the following command:

     nova image-list

-If all is well you'll get back a list of the images available to you when creating a server.
+If the command is successful, the system displays a list of the images available to you when creating a server.

 #### Keychain password message

-If you're running the client on an Ubuntu system and it asks for a "keychain password" run the client with the  `--no-cache` option, as in:
+If you're running the client on an Ubuntu system and it asks for a keychain password, run the client with the  `--no-cache` option, as shown in the following example:

     nova --no-cache image-list

-To save some typing you can set the environment variable "OS_NO_CACHE=1" as in our sample config above.
+To save some typing, set the environment variable `OS_NO_CACHE=1` as shown in the preceding configuration sample.

 ### Viewing the command list

-You can get a full list of commands by typing:
+You can get a full list of commands by using the following command:

     nova help